The literary 'Inheritance' of Dr Phyllis Bentley

 Phyllis Bentley was born on the 19th November 1894.
 She was the youngest child of Mr J E Bentley, who was a mill owner.
 She spent most of her life at Heath Villas, Free School Lane, Halifax.
-Phyllis was educated at Halifax High School for Girls and Cheltenham Ladies College where she undertook an external degree from London University.
-A munitions worker in London during the First World War, Phyllis returned to her native Halifax where she taught English and Latin at Heath Grammar School.
+Phyllis was educated at Halifax High School for Girls and Cheltenham Ladies College. while there she undertook an external degree from London University.
+A munitions worker in London during the First World War.
+Phyllis returned to her native Halifax where she taught English and Latin at Heath Grammar School.
 She also did cataloguing work for the Halifax Literary and Philosophical Society.

 From an early age, Phyllis Bentley had stated her ambition was to be a novelist.
-After several rejections from publishers, in 1928 Phyllis commenced her long association with the Gollancz publishing house, who agreed to publish her novel, appropriately entitled,"The Partnership".
+After several rejections from publishers, in 1928 Phyllis commenced her long association with the Gollancz publishing house.
+They agreed to publish her novel, appropriately entitled, "The Partnership".

 In 1967 Granada Television began the serialisation of the trilogy.
 Filming began in both Calderdale and Huddersfield.
 The ten-part series featured John Thaw and James Bolam in leading roles.

 The success of her novels resulted in Miss Bentley being much in demand as a public speaker.
 She regularly gave lectures, both in this country and abroad and was an expert on the Bronte family.

 Phyllis Bentley was an active member of the Halifax community.
 She had strong connections with the Halifax Authors Circle and the Womens Luncheon Club.
 For a time she was also president of the Halifax Thespians.
 Voluntary work at the Halifax Child Welfare Clinic brought her into contact with children and parents from poorer families.
 This contributed to her sympathetic treatment of poverty in her writings.